 I love using simple, and inexpensive materials for the crafts I create with my kids.
 As a teacher, when I find a craft that I can do with my whole class, for very little money, I am happy!
-I have used wooden blocks for several art projects over the years to create adorable, and durable art projects.
+I have used wooden blocks for several art projects over the years to create adorable, and durable art projects (Like this collection of four Christmas Crafts).
 I am very happy and excited about how this scarecrow fall craft for kids turned out.

 You can give children lots of options for creating their scarecrow.
 They can choose the paint colors and details they want to add.
 We have now made several of these scarecrows at my house and each one is different.